 There are bustling crowds in many areas but also quiet, remote areas where you can get away from it all.
 Mountain goats and sheep wander freely and sightings of these are a common occurrence.

-If you are a beach lover then you should consider the kilometres of beautiful beaches.
-Opportunities for swimming, snorkelling, diving or windsurfing, and cycling abound.
+If you are a beach lover then you should consider the kilometers of beautiful beaches.
+Opportunities for swimming, snorkeling, diving or windsurfing, and cycling abound.
 There are ancient ruins to discover.
 If you are an adventurer interested in hiking over cliffs or mountain climbing then Crete has that too!